-In 2007, the United States government required all generator manufacturers to affix a warning label to its portable generators proclaiming, “Using a generator indoors can kill you in minutes.”
-This label has been in place for nearly 8 years, and the generator industry has seen no discernible drop in fatalities.
+In 2007, the United States government required all generator manufacturers to affix a warning label to their portable generators proclaiming, “Using a generator indoors can kill you in minutes.”
+This label has been in place for nearly 8 years, and the generator industry has seen no discernable drop in fatalities.
 Some warning experts call it “camouflage” – when a product contains so many labels that none retain their effectiveness.
 Whether the new CO warning label fits in this category or not, we do know that it has not affected its desired result.

 Before the warning label went into effect, the U.S. experienced an average of 43 deaths per year from the use of a portable generator.
 After the warning label was affixed to every new portable generator sold in the United States, we’ve seen an average of 61 CO fatalities a year, a 50% increase.

 While affixing warning labels can affect positive change, this warning label, in this industry, has reaped no benefit on reducing CO fatalities caused by portable generators.
 The generator industry cannot sit idly on its hands, when 60-70 people die a year from their products.
 The portable generator, as presently constructed, is an unreasonably dangerous product, because it is defectively designed.
-Affixing a warning to a product should be the final effort after all potential design corrections have either been tried and deemed ineffective.
+Affixing a warning to a product should be the final effort, after all potential design corrections have either been tried and deemed ineffective.
 Here, the generator industry has an easy fix before them, which is both economically and technologically feasible.